The Haunting (1999 film): Plot

 Nell becomes determined to prove that the house is haunted.
 She finds Crain's hidden study and learns that he extensively used child labor in his cotton mills.
 He tortured and killed orphans in his home, then burned their bodies in the fireplace.
 She surmises that these children's spirits are trapped in the house, providing Crain with an "eternal family".
 Crain had a second wife named Carolyn, from whom Nell is descended.
-Dr. Marrow is skeptical and reveals the truth of his fear study to the group, but after a statue tries to drown him, he realizes Hill House is haunted.
+Dr. Marrow is skeptical and reveals the truth of his fear study to the group, but after a statue comes to life and tries to drown him, he realizes Hill House is haunted.
 Nell reveals that she is related to Carolyn Crain and must help the children move on to the afterlife.

 The group tries to leave Hill House but Hugh Crain's ghost traps them inside.
-Luke defaces a portrait of Crain, enraging his spirit to decapitate Luke.
+Luke defaces a portrait of Crain, enraging his spirit to decapitate Luke with a large chimney flue.
 When Crain manifests, Nell realizes that he thrived on the fear he created in children and declares that she is not afraid of him.
 Her declaration weakens the ghost and he is cast into a decorative bronze door depicting the distressed children in purgatory.
 He drags Nell with him, but the benevolent spirits release her and she dies.
-Nell's soul, along with those of the freed children, rises to heaven.
+Nell's soul, along with those of the freed children, ascends to heaven.

 The following morning, Dr. Marrow and Theo meet the Dudleys at the front gate in silence and leave Hill House behind.

 Production

 Development

-Filmmaker Steven Spielberg approached horror author Stephen King in 1996 about making a haunted house film, and the two agreed that Robert Wise's 1963 film The Haunting was a benchmark of cinematic house horror.
+Filmmaker Steven Spielberg approached horror author Stephen King in 1996 about making a haunted house film, and the two agreed that Robert Wise's 1963 film The Haunting was a benchmark of cinematic haunted house horror.
 After collaborating on a screenplay partly based on Wise's film (an adaptation of the Shirley Jackson novel The Haunting of Hill House), Spielberg and King ran into creative differences, and the project was ultimately aborted.
 Spielberg pushed forward with the project, commissioning first-time screenwriter David Self to write a screenplay for the film.
 King went on to retool his rendition of the material into the 2002 miniseries Rose Red, which shares some elements of both Wise's 1963 film, as well as Jackson's source novel.

 While Jan de Bont was working on post-production for Twister, Spielberg offered to take over directing duties on Minority Report in exchange for directing The Haunting.
 De Bont did not want the film to be a remake of the 1963 version, as he wanted to focus more on the book that it was adapted from.